-I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenant was deemed served with the 10 Day Notice on March 8, 2021, five days after its registered mailing.
+I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the 10 Day Notice was served on July 23, 2021 and is considered to have been received by the Tenant on July 28, 2021, five days after it was mailed.

-Section 46 (4) of the Act states that, within five days of a tenant receiving the 10 Day Notice, the tenant may either pay the rent or dispute the 10 Day Notice.
+Section 46 (4) of the Act states that, within five days of a Tenant receiving the 10 Day Notice, the Tenant may either pay the rent or dispute the 10 Day Notice.